openstack-archive/fuel-plugin-lma-collector/specs/lma-collector-plugin-spec.rst

 The LMA collector aims at addressing the following use cases:

-* Send logs and notifications to ElasticSearch so operators can more easily troubleshoot issues.
+* Send logs and notifications to Elasticsearch so operators can more easily troubleshoot issues.

 * Send metrics to InfluxDB so operators can monitor and diagnose the usage